 Breathlessness is an unpleasant sensation of uncomfortable, rapid or difficult breathing.
 People say they feel puffed, short of breath or winded.
 The medical term is dyspnoea.
 Your chest may feel tight and breathing may hurt.
-Everyone can experience breathlessness if they run for a bus or exert themselves to an unusual extent.
-But it is important to seek medical attention if you suffer from breathlessness, as it may be due to a serious underlying problem.
+Everyone can experience breathlessness if they run for a bus or exert themself to an unusual extent.
+But it is important to seek medical attention if you experience breathlessness, as it may be due to a serious underlying problem.
 The most common causes are mentioned below.

 What is breathlessness?